Problems with Smell

 - Does it come at any special time, like during the hay fever season?

 Bring this information with you when you visit your physician.
 Also, be prepared to tell him or her about your general health and any medications you are taking.
-The correct diagnosis by a trained health professional can provide reassurance that your problem with smell is not imaginary.

 Tests for Smell Disorders

 Some tests measure the smallest amount of odor you can detect.
 You also may receive a "scratch and sniff" test to determine how well you can identify various odors from a list of possibilities.
 In this test, the odor is embedded in a circular pad on a piece of paper and released when scratched.
+In this way, doctors can determine whether a person has a decreased ability to smell (hyposmia), the inability to detect any odors (anosmia), or another kind of smell disorder.

 In some cases, your doctor may need to perform a nasal examination with a nasal endoscope, an instrument that illuminates and magnifies the areas of the nose where the problem may exist.
 This test can help identify the area and extent of the problem and help your doctor select the right treatment.